 One of the biggest mistakes we see publishers make is failing to lead visitors from one article to another.
 The longer readers stick around a website, and the more content they consume on each visit, the greater the chances they will pay for a subscription or a membership.

 When readers get lost on the way from one article to another, that often boils down to poor choices in website design.

-“Read Next” stickies that pop up near the end of articles—like the kind we added to Street Fight’s article pages during a redesign project earlier this year—are an effective way to guide readers from one article to another.
+“Read Next” stickies that pop up near the end of articles are an effective way to guide readers from one article to another.
 This feature also enables publishers to display more information in a tight space.